 A subscription set contains a set of queries.
 Flexible Sync returns documents matching those queries, where the user has the appropriate permissions to read or write the documents.
 If documents match the query, but the client does not have the permission to read or write them, they do not sync to the client application.

-To use Flexible Sync in your client application, open a synced realm with a flexible sync configuration.
+To use Device Sync in your client application, open a synced realm with a Flexible Sync configuration.
 Then, manage subscriptions to determine which documents to sync.

-To begin, refer to the backend documentation on enabling Atlas Device Sync.
+To begin, refer to the backend documentation on enabling Device Sync.

 Every write transaction for a subscription set has a performance cost.
 If you need to make multiple updates to a Realm object during a session, consider keeping edited objects in memory until all changes are complete.
 This improves sync performance by only writing the complete and updated object to your realm instead of every change.

 Device Sync adds network synchronization between an App Services backend and client devices on top of all of the functionality of Realm.
 When you use Realm with Sync, realms exist on device, similar to using Realm without Sync.
 However, changes to the data stored in those realms synchronize between all client devices through a backend App Services instance.
 That backend also stores realm data in a cloud-based Atlas cluster running MongoDB.

 Device Sync relies on a worker client that communicates with your application backend in a dedicated thread in your application.
 Additionally, synced realms keep a history of changes to contained objects.
 Sync uses this history to resolve conflicts between client changes and backend changes.